-Following the classroom referral is the Office Discipline Referral (ODR) sheet.
+Also included is the classroom referral, Student Conduct Report (SCR).
 This referral goes directly to the principal for administrative review.

 Our ultimate goal is that students understand there is a level of expectation for behavior and demonstrate their ability to regulate their own behaviors.
 Every student has the right to an education free from disruption.